 - Who's Stirring the Pot?

 Some recipes just taste like home, and this Shrimp and Okra Gumbo is one of them.
-It’s the kind of slow-simmered, deeply flavored pot of goodness that fills the whole kitchen with “come get a bowl” energy.
-A dark roux, tender shrimp, soft okra, and all the Louisiana aromatics you expect — but made simple enough for any weeknight.
+It’s the kind of slow-simmered, cozy pot of goodness that fills the whole house with "come get a bowl" energy.
+We’re keeping it simple with a rich, dark roux, tender shrimp, and golden roasted okra—all the soul of Louisiana flavor made easy enough for any weeknight.
 No drama, no complicated steps, just real flavor and real comfort.

 - Okra & Avocado Oil — Toss the okra in oil and roast it first.
 This keeps it tender, flavorful, and prevents any sliminess in the gumbo.